nadazaher/project1/README.md

 # Do you know Nada or ¿sabes nada?

-## How does this game work?
+## What is this?

 This is a trivia game that checks how well the player knows me.
-I am choosing to make this because I think its fun and I can actually send it to my friends and family to see how they do!
 Every player will have to answer 8 questions and the game will keep track of the number they get right.
 There is no real winner or loser, but after every answer - you will get a response helping you learn more about Nada.

-## Wireframe
+## Motivation

-[]/images/initial wireframses.jpeg (also available as a .bmpr attachment)
+I am choosing to make this because I think its fun and I can actually send it to my friends and family to see how they do!
+I can really test who knows me well and they can get to know me better after the quiz.
+Its a good about me for people I newly meet as well like my GA classmates.
+I can also eventually link this to my portfolio!

 ## Initial thoughts on game structure